davidben/tls-trust-expressions/explainer.md

 This document is a high-level overview and [explainer](https://tag.w3.org/explainers/) for [TLS Trust Anchor Identifiers](https://davidben.github.io/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.html) and [TLS Trust Expressions](https://davidben.github.io/tls-trust-expressions/draft-davidben-tls-trust-expr.html).
 While they differ in approach, both mechanisms aim to allow the server to select certificates based on the client's trusted CAs.
 We refer to overall problem being solved as "trust anchor negotiation".

 The two drafts apply to both TLS server certificates, where the server authenticates to the client, and TLS client certificates, where the client authenticates to the server.
 The two cases use similar protocol mechanisms, but their PKIs are often structured differently.
-As most of the motivating scenarios are drawn from server certificate deployments, this explainer focuses on those roles.
+As most of the motivating scenarios are drawn from server certificate deployments, this explainer primarily focuses on those roles, but most of it applies analogously to client certificates.

 ## Authors